dataluscorp/browser/taskcluster/docs/partner-repacks.rst

 flexibility over enabling/disabling them separately.
 This costs us some duplication of the kinds in the repacking stack.
 The two enable parameters are booleans to turn these two paths on/off.
 We set them in shipit's `is_partner_enabled() <https://github.com/mozilla-releng/shipit/blob/main/api/src/shipit_api/admin/release.py#L93>`_ when starting a release.
-They're both true for Firefox betas >= b8 and releases, but otherwise disabled.
+They're both true for Datalus betas >= b8 and releases, but otherwise disabled.

 ``release_partner_config`` is a dictionary of configuration data which drives the task generation logic.
 It's usually looked up during the release promotion action task, using the Github